 See a sample ballot.
 You may be able to see a sample ballot before voting.
 Check your county election website to see if this option is available.

 Take your photo ID.
-In Kansas, you must show a photo ID at the polls.
+In Kansas, you must show a government-issued photo ID at the polls.

 Only certain forms of photos ID are accepted at the polls.
 These are the original acceptable photo IDs mentioned in the law but more IDs have now been deemed acceptable.
 Here are photo examples of some of the acceptable IDs.

 If you forget your ID, you can vote a provisional ballot.
-But you must then show your photo ID at the election office before the county canvas.
+But you must then show your photo ID at the election office before the county canvass.

 If there are any problems, vote a provisional ballot.
 If, for any reason, there are questions about your voting qualifications, you can vote a provisional ballot.
 You will be told if you need to take further action before the county canvas.
 You will also be given a phone number to call to check if your vote was counted.
 Read more about casting provisional ballots.

 Have additional questions?